-Note: Course Syllabus and Assignment Sheets/Lecture Handouts along with other materials can be found at "http://laney.edu/graphic\arts/".
-Look for the menu on the righthand side of the Home Page.
+Note: Course syllabus and Assignment Sheets/Lecture Handouts along with other materials can be found at "http://laney.edu/graphic\arts".
+Look for the menu on the righthand side of the Home page.
 The Assignment Sheets and Lecture Handouts are password protected.
 The password is the course number plus computer login word with no spaces.

-Materials: Estimated Cost - \$50.
-The following is a list of possible tools and materials a student in this course might use.
+Materials: The following is a list of possible tools and materials a student in this course might use.
 Actual items will vary with each student's choice of presentation methods but all projects will be expected to be presented showing the highest professional level possible compared with industry standards.

 - 1. Pocket Notebook/Portfolio - 2.
 1-128 mb USB Drive - 3.
 Presentation "matte" boards of various sizes. - 4.
 Copies, color, black & white and Fiery/Laser Outputs - 5.
-Sketch Pad & a beginners set of varied lead sketch pencils. - 6.
 C-Thru brand graphic arts ruler or equivelent and various drafting tools such as a 30/60 Triangle (Metal is best), french curves, circle guides, etc.